-Study on Misappropriation of Signs and Possibilities to Prevent Such Practices: The proposed study would analyze the situation in a representative number of Member States by looking at the applicable legal provisions, primarily in trademark law, and researching reported cases of alleged misappropriation of certain distinctive signs and abusive appropriation of signs, that should remain available for use by the public.
+Study on Misappropriation of Signs: The proposed study would undertake a fact-based comparative analysis of the trademark laws of a representative number of Member States to examine how they make their determinations to define and apply misappropriation of signs owned by specific collectivities.

 The study would cover both trademark applications and registrations involving the appropriation of signs that should remain freely available to the public, and those involving the misappropriation of signs owned by specific collectivities.
 The study would be prepared by a consultant, with contributions from a number of regional consultants, as well as inputs from Member States.
-The study would also include examples of misappropriation of distinctive signs and a preliminary analysis of the possible impact of misappropriation on various stakeholders, based on voluntary inputs from interested Member States.
+The study would also include examples of past cases of misappropriation of distinctive signs and a preliminary analysis of the possible impact of misappropriation on various stakeholders, based on voluntary inputs from interested Member States.
 The findings of the study could form the basis for further consideration and deliberation, as to whether concrete action needs to be undertaken in that area.
 This component of the project would be coordinated with the Standing Committee on Trademarks.